How to Get Yellow Stains and More Out of Thrift Store Clothing

 Removing Ring Around the Collar

-- 1 T liquid detergent (like Tide or Cheer)
+- 1 tbsp. liquid detergent (like Tide or Cheer)

 These ingredients will create a paste.
 Lay the shirt out flat on a towel in case the solution soaks through.
-Apply mixture to the stained area vigorously with a toothbrush.
-Let sit for 4 hours.
-Next, soak the shirt in a laundry sink in warm water for 4 hours.
-This is so the collar isn't noticeably whiter than the rest of the shirt.
+Apply the mixture to the stained area vigorously with a toothbrush.
+Let sit for four hours.
+Next, soak the shirt in a laundry sink in warm water for four hours (to avoid the collar becoming noticeably whiter than the rest of the shirt).

 Removing Yellow Arm Pit Stains

 Underarm stains are as common as finding clothes with a ring around the collar.
 This home remedy can remove those types of stains, which may not just be caused by sweat but the result of some deodorants that contain aluminum:

 Mix the vinegar with two cups warm water and soak the entire garment for 30 minutes.
 Mix the remaining ingredients to form a paste.
 Squeeze most of the water out of the garment, and lay flat on a towel.
 Spread the paste on the stains and let sit for at least 30 minutes, longer for tough stains.
 Launder the shirt as usual.
 Repeated treatments may be needed for tough stains.

 For ink stains, you want to avoid rubbing the stain with any cleaner.
 This usually causes it to spread.
 Hairspray contains a chemical that causes most inks to dissolve.
 Simply spray the stain with hairspray until it is saturated.
 Dampen a cloth with warm water and start blotting.
 Repeat this process until the stain is gone.

 Remove Thrift Store Grease Pencil From Clothing Labels